ariel439/CRUD-Spring/README.md

 # store

-A simple store project with Spring,React and MySQL.
+A simple CRUD project with Spring,React and MySQL.